Causes of Synovial Joint Pain and Available Treatments

 Osteoarthritis is the most common form of arthritis, which occurs when the cartilage within the joint is worn down over time and eventually becomes so thin that joints become stiff and painful.
 Both of these arthritic conditions can cause structural changes to the joints, altering bone alignment and leading to further joint damage and pain.

 What Treatments are Commonly Used to Treat Synovial Joint Pain?

 Synovitis is a common complaint, and it is important to treat it appropriately to prevent further joint damage from occurring.
 Some treatments can include exercise, weight control, and medications.
 One of the most common treatments is the use of anti-inflammatory drugs, such as ibuprofen.
-Taking these medications can help to reduce swelling within the joint, improving range of motion and limiting pain.
+Taking these medications can help to reduce swelling within the joints, improving range of motion, and limiting pain.